Geography of Venezuela

 Venezuela is a country in South America, bordering the Caribbean Sea and the North Atlantic Ocean, between Colombia and Guyana.
 It is situated on major sea and air routes linking North and South America.
 Located at the northernmost end of South America, Venezuela has a total area of 912050 km2 and a land area of 882050 km2.
 It is the 32nd largest country and is slightly smaller than Egypt, or half the size of Mexico.
 Shaped roughly like an inverted triangle, the country has a 2800 km long coastline.

 It is bound on the north by the Caribbean Sea and the Atlantic Ocean, on the east by Guyana, on the south by Brazil, and on the west by Colombia.
 It has the 55th largest Exclusive Economic Zone of 471507 km2.
 Its maritime territory borders Trinidad and Tobago, Dominica, the Dominican Republic, Grenada, St. Kitts and Nevis, St. Vincent and the Grenadines, France, the United Kingdom, the Netherlands, and the United States.
-Venezuela also claims the region of Guayana Esequiba, currently under the control of Guyana.
+The Guyana–Venezuela territorial dispute has continued since the nineteenth century, with Venezuelan claiming a territory it calls "Guayana Esequiba", which is currently controlled by Guyana.